-At the 2022 Bahrain Grand Prix, Pierre Gasly becomes the second driver to have started 75 races with the Red Bull junior team.
-But who has made the most starts with Toro Rosso and AlphaTauri since Red Bull entered a second team into F1 in 2006?
+At the 2022 Italian Grand Prix, Pierre Gasly will equal Daniil Kvyat as the driver to have made the most appearances with the Red Bull junior team.
+Where do other drivers rank in the list of most starts with Toro Rosso and AlphaTauri since Red Bull entered a second team into F1 in 2006?

 Daniil Kvyat, 89 races